STV rifle: Design

-The STV-215 and STV-380 have an additional Picatinny rail located on the bottom of the handguard, commonly used for a foregrip/bipod, laser, or flashlight attachment.
+The STV-215 and STV-380 have an additional picatinny rail located on the bottom of the handguard, commonly used for a foregrip/bipod, laser, or flashlight attachment.
 When nothing is attached, a plastic cover can be placed over the Picatinny rail for more comfort while holding.
 The pistol grip for these two are built in to the body of the rifle.
 These two variants also share the front-sight and gas block similar to the ones found on the IWI Galil ACE.

 The STV-410 and STV-416 both lack a Picatinny rail on the bottom of the handguard.
 Instead, they include a mount for an underbarrel grenade launcher.
 They also have a slightly different magazine well and trigger rim.
 The pistol grip for these two variants are also independent of the body and are also based on the AK.
 These two variants use a folding polymer AK stock instead of the FAL PARA styled stocks used by the STV-215 and STV-380.
 The front-sight and gas block on these two variants are different from each other.

 It was reported in 2021 that the 40mm OPL-40M (entered service as SPL-40) underbarrel grenade launcher would be used in conjunction with the STVs.
+The M203 can also be used with the STVs.

-The smallest variant STV-022 largely resembles the STV-215 but having its stocks removed, further shortening the overall size of the rifle.
+The smallest variant, the STV-022, largely resembles the STV-215 but having its stocks removed, further shortening the overall size of the rifle.